The Gold-Bug: Influence

 "The Gold-Bug" inspired Robert Louis Stevenson in his novel about treasure-hunting, Treasure Island (1883).
 Stevenson acknowledged this influence: "I broke into the gallery of Mr. Poe...
 No doubt the skeleton [in my novel] is conveyed from Poe."

+"The Gold-Bug" also inspired Leo Marks to become interested in cryptography at age 8 when he found the book in his father’s bookshop at 84 Charing Cross Road.
+Marks would go on to lead Britain’s code-breaking efforts during World War Two as a member of the Special Operations Executive (SOE).

 Poe played a major role in popularizing cryptograms in newspapers and magazines in his time period and beyond.
 William F. Friedman, America's foremost cryptologist, initially became interested in cryptography after reading "The Gold-Bug" as a child—interest that he later put to use in deciphering Japan's PURPLE code during World War II.
 "The Gold-Bug" also includes the first use of the term cryptograph (as opposed to cryptogram).

 Poe had been stationed at Fort Moultrie from November 1827 through December 1828 and utilized his personal experience at Sullivan's Island in recreating the setting for "The Gold-Bug".
 It was also here that Poe first heard the stories of pirates like Captain Kidd.
 The residents of Sullivan's Island embrace this connection to Poe and have named their public library after him.
 Local legend in Charleston says that the poem "Annabel Lee" was also inspired by Poe's time in South Carolina.
 Poe also set part of "The Balloon-Hoax" and "The Oblong Box" in this vicinity.

 O. Henry alludes to the stature of "The Gold-Bug" within the buried-treasure genre in his short story "Supply and Demand".
 One character learns that the main characters are searching for treasure, and he asks them if they have been reading Edgar Allan Poe.
 The title of Richard Powers' 1991 novel The Gold Bug Variations is derived from "The Gold-Bug" and from Bach's composition Goldberg Variations, and the novel incorporates part of the short story's plot.